 Common accident scenarios that injure NJ construction workers

 Every day, construction workers encounter significant hazards.
 Despite state and federally mandated-safety rules, accidents frequently cause serious injury and death.
+Legal responsibilities of contractors and site owners to maintain a safe job site are crucial to prevent these common accidents.
 The most common causes of construction accidents are:

 Other common kinds of construction accidents include: